sms23uwf/Spectrum_App/README.md

-git status - View the changes in your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits
+git status - View the changes in your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git push origin master - will push to your github repository and "check in" the work.
+    - assumes you are checking in to the main or "master" branch git log - View recent commits